xan105/node-error/README.md

 ### `windowsErrCodesHRESULT: object`

 Like `windowsErrCodes` but with `HRESULT`.<br/>
-HRESULT error codes are most commonly encountered in COM programming.<br/>
+_HRESULT error codes_ are most commonly encountered in COM programming.<br/>
-Includes common and WMI error codes with their description as follows:<br/>
+Includes common and WMI error codes with their description as follows:

 ```js
 {